efabless/caravel_mini/README.md

 - Area of 1300 um x 1600 um (for 4 projects/chip configuration)
 - 36 IO ports.
 - 32 logic analyzer probes only.
 - Wishbone port connection to the management SoC wishbone bus.
-The bus is not shared between all the projects.
 - 1 digital power domain only.

 ## Limitations